-Superfund at Duke has six cores that serve supportive roles to the research programs.
-Two of the cores serve as analytic resources to the 5 research projects, one serves an administrative role, and the remaining three are geared toward developing the skills of our students and communicating research beyond academia and engaging with partner communities.
+Superfund at Duke has five cores that serve supportive roles to the research programs.
+Two of the cores serve as analytic resources to the 5 research projects, one serves an administrative role, and the remaining two are geared toward developing the skills of our students and communicating research beyond academia and engaging with partner communities.

 Analytical Chemistry Core (ACC)

 Lead Investigator: Lee Ferguson

 The Analytical Chemistry Core is integral in providing high-quality chemical analyses to all projects within Duke’s Superfund Research Center.
 Dr. Abigail Joyce serves as the ACC manager.

 Duke’s Superfund Research Center has a strong desire to provide our students with the best training possible – in the classroom, in the lab, and in the community.
 The RETCC provides educational support for all the projects and cores of our program, and awards mini-grants to trainees.

 Data Management & Analysis Core

 Lead Investigators: Rebecca Boyles & Amy Herring

 The Data Management and Analysis Core provides support in comprehensive data management, FAIR code and data, and statistical analysis.